+- a SPEEDWRITER compiler disk - this manual - Main features of SPEEDWRITER 3. - 3.1 Requirements SPEEDWRITER requires a standard Commodore 64 single disk drive.
 The compiler can make use of a printer but one is not essential.
 Neither the compiler nor compiled programs use a ROM cartridge so that the user is free to use cartridge software together with compiler programs.

-3.2 The compilation process

-INSTA-SPEED is complementary to the CBM BASIC interpreter due to its total compatability.
+3.2 The compilation process SPFFDWRITER is complementary to the CBM BASIC interpreter due to its total compatability.
 This means that programs can for convenience be developed and debugged on the interpreter and when working can be compiled for maximum SPEED and to reduce program size.

-Error It is usual before compiling to make sure that the Checking programs work on the interpreter.
-INSTA-SPEED does make thorough checks for errors both at compile time (i.e. while the program is being compiled) and at run-time (i.e. when the compiled program is being run) but it is more convenient to detect and correct errors on the interpreter, rather than the compiler.
+Error Checking Contraction of the local distance It is usual before compiling to make sure that the programs work on the interpreter.
+SPEEDWRITER does make thorough checks for errors both at compile time (i.e. while the program is being compiled) and at run-time (i.e. when the compiled program is being run) but it is more convenient to detect and correct errors on the interpreter, rather than the compiler.
 The compilation process involves :